What is an SHBG blood test?

 What is it used for?

-Usually, your health care provider will order a total testosterone blood test first.
-This test provides one measurement of all the testosterone in your blood sample, which includes free testosterone plus testosterone that's attached to proteins.
-But this test doesn't show how much of your testosterone is free for your body to use.
-So, you could have symptoms from too little or too much free testosterone even when your total testosterone level is normal.
+Usually, your provider will order a total testosterone blood test first.
+This test measures both free testosterone and testosterone attached to proteins such as SHBG.
+However, this test can't tell the difference between the two types.
+It can't tell your provider how much of your testosterone is free for your body to use.
+This means that you could have symptoms from too little or too much free testosterone even when your total testosterone level is normal.

 Why do I need an SHBG blood test?